-- 1. Dip a fingerprint brush into a powder that offers contrast to the surface on which the impression may be present (Black powder, black magna powders on light colored surfaces and dual use or bi-chromatic, gray, white, gray magnetic or fluorescent powder for dark colored surfaces). - 2.
+- 1. Dip a fingerprint brush or wand into a powder that offers contrast to the surface on which the print may be present.
+Normally the fluorescent powders should be reserved for dark or rough surfaces. - 2.
 Tap away the excess powder from the brush. - 3.
 Lightly brush the powder over the surface of the object which is being processed using the tips of the brush only.
 Carefully brush the surface until the ridge detail or impression starts to appear.
 Some latent impressions are light in color and will not appear dark because the adhesive qualities are weak.
 One effective way to develop these impressions is to breathe moisture onto the area of the impression, allow to dry and lightly powder again (It is not necessary to let the moisture dry when using magna powders). - 4.
-Once the latent impression becomes visible, it should be "dressed" by gently brushing away all of the excess powder adhering to the impression.
+Once the latent impression becomes visible, it should be "dressed" by gently brushing away all of the excess powder adhering to the impression. - 5.
+Once an area has been powdered with a fluorescent powder, view the area with a laser or alternate light source even if the impression is not visible to the naked eye.
+Often impressions will fluoresce once the Laser or alternate light source is used.